compi-migui/tfg-doc/src/md/60_results.md

 : Performance indicators for the k-NN classifier using principal components that explain 85, 90 and 95% of variance. {#tbl:reproduce-results-table-knn}

-Another notable difference is the number of nearest neighbors (k) at which the classifier's performance peaks: it was 200 for @vidal_structural_2020 but 100 for our reproduction.
+Another notable difference is the number of nearest neighbors (k) at which the classifier's performance peaks: it was 200 for @vidal_structural_2020 but 100 for our replication.
 This is trivially explained by the different number of samples in the respective data sets: we have used a data set with half as many samples, so of course it is optimal to examine half as many neighbors at a time come classification time.

 So far this is exactly what one would expect to see when applying the same model to a different data set.
-We can say the reproduction has been successful.
+We can say the replication has been successful.

 For the sake of an ideal 1:1 comparison, [@fig:reproduce-indicators-plot-knn-var0.9] contains a plot of performance indicators for the k-NN classifier using principal components that explain 90% of variance, much like the one that can be found in [@vidal_structural_2020, p.15].